 If you work at a harbor or dock and suffered an injury or illness that left you unable to work, contact our 24/7 legal team for a free consultation or visit our longshore accidents page for more information.

 Without the help of a maritime attorney, you may not get the full amount of compensation that you’re owed.
 Insurance companies may think that they can take advantage of you and offer you less money than you deserve for your injuries and lost wages.
 With ChasenBoscolo on your side, you can count on us to stand up for your rights.

 Are you worried you can’t afford a lawyer?
-Yes, you can afford a Lawyer that Cares.
-ChasenBoscolo offers the No Fee Guarantee®, which means you won’t pay any attorney’s fees unless you win or settle your case.
+Worry no more, because—yes, you can afford a Lawyer that Cares.
+ChasenBoscolo offers the No Fee Guarantee®, which means that you won’t pay any attorney’s fees unless we win or settle your case.